 The Babadook (2014)

 This suspenseful and truly terrifying film has been on several lists of the best films of 2014.
 Definitely one of the best horror films of recent years, with a compelling storyline and some fine acting.

 The theme of Australian identity is examined in this critically acclaimed film which explores the lives of several Australians who fight in Turkey during WW I. It stars Mel Gibson, in one of his earliest and pre superstar roles.

 The Man From Snowy River (1982)

-This family dramas seemed to capture all that was typical of Australia, including horse riding and wide open spaces.
-Kirk Douglas starred in the film, which helped to bring Australian cinema to a wider audience.
+These family dramas seemed to capture all that was typical of Australia, including horse riding and wide open spaces.
+Kirk Douglas starred in the film, which helped to bring Australian cinema to a broader audience.

 Romper Stomper (1992)

-A gritty and realistic crime drams which focuses on a group of neo-Nazis and their ever changing environment.
+A gritty and realistic crime drams which focus on a group of neo-Nazis and their ever-changing environment.
 The acting and plot seem entirely natural, and the film has been praised for being extremely realistic.